inmanta/quickstart-docker/README.md

 The quickstart-project directory will be mounted in to the server container under `/home/inmanta/quickstart-project/`

+If you are on `Windows` you have to make sure you also do the following:

+- In Powershell: `$env:COMPOSE_CONVERT_WINDOWS_PATHS = 1`
+- Restart Docker for Windows
+- Go to Docker for Windows settings > Shared Drives > Reset credentials > select drive with quickstart project > set your credentials > Apply

 ## Starting and stopping the lab

 Building the whole environment is as easy as: